become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 Stage 1: Technical Track

-- Registratin will be open to all interested candidates
+- Registration will be open to all interested candidates
 - Regular online sessions will be set up every Saturday
 - 6 to 8 hours of additional online learning activities each week to complete at your own time